Top AI Models December 2025

 Models that perform nice on standard tests like HLE scoring can perform terribly on other tests.

-🏆 Model Leaderboards
+🏆 Text Model Leaderboards

 HLE